-Assuming you’re buying a plot with outline or detailed planning permission, the first thing to check is the date of that permission.
-Planning only lasts three years (not five, as it used to) and a permission that’s only got six months left to run might leave you short of time if you want to amend it in some way.
-Also, lenders will look at how long a permission has to run and won’t be happy if the timing is too tight.
+Assuming you’re buying a plot with planning permission, the first thing to check is the date on that permission.
+Planning only lasts three years (not five, as it used to).
+Permission that’s only got six months left to run might leave you short of time if you want to amend it in some way.
+Lenders will look at how long a permission has to run and won’t be happy if the timing is too tight.

 Renewal of permission isn’t a foregone conclusion, so don’t risk running out of time before you can start your build.

 Planning permission, be it outline or detailed, always comes with conditions attached.
-Some require you to seek the council’s approval for the details like external materials or landscaping, but can be more fundamental, such as, on outline permission, restricting the house to a single storey.
+Some require you to seek the council’s approval for details like external materials or landscaping.
+But they can be more fundamental, such as on outline permission, restricting the house to a single storey.

-Worse still are conditions that require something to be done, like improving access, where not all the land necessary to complete the works would be within your control.
+Worse still are conditions that require something to be done.
+For instance, this could be improving access, where not all the land necessary to complete the works would be within your control.

 Check whether the plot is in a conservation area, or close to a listed building.
-Both could impose constraints on how you develop the house and grounds in future and could impose extra costs, for example by requiring the roof or wall to be built of particular, and possibly expensive, materials to blend your new house into its historic surroundings.
+Both could impose constraints on how you develop the house and grounds in future and could impose extra costs.

 Flood risk will have been taken into account when permission was granted on your plot.
 That said, since permission was granted flooding could have got worse, or improved due to some mitigation scheme.
-If your plot’s in a flood risk area (see the Environment Agency’s website), double check that nothing’s changed before you buy.
+If your plot’s in a flood risk area, double check that nothing’s changed before you buy.

 If foul drainage is to a public sewer, check you can connect without crossing someone else’s land, and that there’s adequate capacity.
 With surface water, if the chosen method of disposal is via a soakaway, check that water does indeed soak away (which it probably wouldn’t on heavy clay).
 Different solutions have different cost implications which you need to know about before you finalise an offer.